-From Practicing the Way, a free spiritual formation program created by John Mark Comer that offers guidance for spiritual practices that include solitude, prayer, community, scripture, and more. practicingtheway.org/resources
+From Practicing the Way, a free spiritual formation program created at Baylor University that offers guidance for spiritual practices that include solitude, prayer, community, scripture, and more. practicingtheway.org/resources

 "We need to find God, and he cannot be found in noise and restlessness.
 God is the friend of silence." - Mother Teresa